streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 In copied code change package info (things like `package de.westnordost.streetcomplete.quests.defibrillator` at the top) to match the new folder containing the quest.

-# Add quest to the list of active ones
+# Add the quest to the list of active ones

 Adjust [QuestModule.kt](app/src/main/java/de/westnordost/streetcomplete/quests/QuestModule.kt) file.
 It contains a big list of active quests, ordered by priority.
-Read [what governs their priority](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/QuestModule.kt#L138-L162) but do not worry too much, it can be later tweaked.
+Read [what governs their priority](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/QuestModule.kt#L138-L162) but do not worry too much, it can be tweaked later.

 Add your quest to the list so that it will be loaded by the app.